1. Home

 2. SUSTAINABILITY

-3. Challenging the Unconscious Biases and Prejudices That Limit Individual Beauty
+3. Challenging the Unconscious Biases and Prejudices that Limit Individual Beauty

-Challenging the Unconscious Biases and Prejudices That Limit Individual Beauty
+Challenging the Unconscious Biases and

-Launch Of an Interactive Website and the SEE, SAY, DO Program For Corporations/Organizations
+Launch of an Interactive Website and the SEE, SAY, DO Program for Corporations/Organizations

 Brand Shiseido, which markets to 88 countries and regions, pursues the Sustainable Development Goals (SDGs) through the Sustainable Beauty Actions project.
 As part of this initiative, the brand developed the SEE, SAY, DO project* in September 2022, aiming of building a society where everyone can be who they want to be.
 A special website was unveiled allowing users to experience UBB.
 Shiseido also developed the SEE, SAY, DO program for Japanese corporations and organizations to help them discuss UBBs.
 The program has been well-received because it is eye-opening and informative to know even seemingly harmless, casual remarks can perpetuate UBBs.